Anant/framework/assessment.md

 **Please submit:**

-- Documentation of your work (code snippets, screenshots, write-ups).
+- Documentation of your work (code snippets, screenshots, write-ups) in a presentation or a document.
 - A brief explanation of your approach and any challenges faced.
 - Any additional research or resources you utilized.